eirikama/DSAE/README.md

 spectra of cells and tissues.
 The DSAE takes measured scatter-distorted spectra as input and yields scatter corrected spectra.
-The model is intended to be trained on a subset of measured spectra which have been scatter-corrected by the state-of-the-art Mie-scatter correction method Mie Extinction Extended Multiplicative Signal Correction (ME-EMSC) algorithm..
+The model is intended to be trained on a subset of measured spectra which have been scatter-corrected by the state-of-the-art Mie-scatter correction method Mie Extinction Extended Multiplicative Signal Correction (ME-EMSC) algorithm.

 Related paper